mlanser/f451-common/README.md

 ## Overview

-This module consists of the following cor components:
+This module consists of the following core components:

-- **Common** — contains functions, variables, and constants that are common for most/all *f451 Labs* projects.
+- **CLI UI** — contains functions, variables, and constants that can be used to create common UI elements for *f451 Labs* projects.
 - **Cloud** — encapsulates the *Adafruit IO* REST and MQTT clients, as well as the *Arduino Cloud* client in wrapper classes.
 Most *f451 Labs* projects upload to and/or receive data from one or both of these services, and these wrappers simplifies these tasks by standardizing send and receive methods, and so on.
 The module also includes helper classes for handling cloud service feeds.
+- **Colors** — includes RGB values for tons of colors
+- **Common** — contains functions, variables, and constants that are common for most/all *f451 Labs* projects.
 - **Logger** — encapsulates the default Python `Logging` class and adds a few more features that are commonly used in *f451 Labs* projects.
-- **CLI UI** — contains functions, variables, and constants that can be used to create common UI elements for *f451 Labs* projects.

 ## Install